XBlayz/MY-Template_repository/.github/CONTRIBUTING.md

 ```
 [TAG]: Short summary of changes in 50 chars or less

+Add a list of the added, changed or removed features using the
+respectively list demarcator in following order and remember to
+add a semicolon at the end of each element:
++ Added feature;
++ ...;
+- Removed feature;
+- ...;
+~ Changed feature;
+~ ...;

 Add a more detailed explanation here, if necessary.
 Possibly give
 some background about the issue being fixed, etc. The body of the
 commit message can be several paragraphs.
 Further paragraphs come